AdrianKriger/osm_LoD1_3DCityModel/docs/docs/cjson.md

 # CityJSON Metadata
 {: .no_toc }

-It is recommended to define metadata for the 3D City Model.
+It is recommended to define metadata for the 3D City Model in the respective `param.json`.
 While a brief explanation of the CityJSON parameters are given here the reader is encouraged to explore the comprehensive [CityJSON Specifications](https://www.cityjson.org/specs/1.1.0/#metadata).

 ## Table of contents
 {: .no_toc .text-delta }